Surfing

 Steamer Lane

-Steamer Lane is of the most popular and often overcrowded surf spots in Santa Cruz.
-It's easy to get to and has plenty of parking space.
+Steamer Lane is one of the most popular and often overcrowded surf spots in Santa Cruz.
+Located at the edge of Lighthouse Field State Beach, it's easy to get to and has plenty of parking space.
 Steamer Lane is just off of Lighthouse Point and because the point faces south, most of the winds and big swells that you get in the North Coast surf spots are calmer at Steamer Lane.
 The right-hand reef breaks provide long rides and the Middle Peak is one of the best places to catch an epic wave.

 02